Only 46 percent feel prepared to update their withholding on their own

 H&R Block helps in person and online

-Consumers can use H&R Block’s updated tax refund and tax reform calculator online to see their expected refund, as well as a range by which their paychecks potentially increased, to show their full tax picture.
+Consumers can use H&R Block’s updated tax refund calculator online to see their expected refund, as well as a range by which their paychecks potentially increased, to show their full tax picture.
 If they don’t like what they see, they can make estimated tax payments or adjust their withholding to affect their 2019 taxes.

 For help adjusting their withholding, consumers can visit H&R Block for a free tax reform checkup at participating offices.
 Consumers will need to bring their 2017 tax return and related documents, as well as a current paystub, for their tax reform checkup.
 As part of their checkup, their tax professional will provide a recommendation for how to adjust their W-4 to get the outcome they want.